About Fatehpur Sikri

 #6 of 17 Places to Visit in Fatehpur Sikri

-At a distance of 27 km from Fatehpur Sikri Railway Station and 58 km from Agra, the Keoladeo National Park formerly known as the Bharatpur Bird Sanctuary is situated in Bharatpur, Rajasthan.
-It is among the top places to visit from Delhi and Agra cities.
+At a distance of 27 Km from Fatehpur Sikri Railway Station and 57 Km from Agra, the Keoladeo National Park formerly known as the Bharatpur Bird Sanctuary is situated in Bharatpur, Rajasthan.
+It is one of the finest bird parks in the world, and among the top wildlife places to visit near Delhi.

 ...read more